MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 az ml online-deployment get-logs --endpoint-name <endpoint-name> --name <deployment-name> --lines 100
 ```

 By default, logs are pulled from the inference server.
-You can also get logs from the storage initializer container by passing `–-container storage-initializer`.
+You can get logs from the storage initializer container by passing `–-container storage-initializer`.

 Add `--resource-group` and `--workspace-name` to the commands if you didn't already set these parameters via `az configure`.
 To see information about how to set these parameters, or if you currently have set values, run the following command: